wesleyacheng/dog-breeds-multiclass-image-classification-with-vit/README.md

 This model is finetuned using the [Google Vision Transformer (vit-base-patch16-224-in21k)](https://huggingface.co/google/vit-base-patch16-224-in21k) on the [Stanford Dogs dataset in Kaggle](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset) to classify dog images into 120 dog breeds.

 # Intended Uses & Limitations
-You can use this finetuned model to classify dog images to 150 dog breeds limited to those that are in the dataset.
+You can use this finetuned model to classify images of dogs only and dog breeds that are in the dataset.

 # How to Use
 ```python